Open Finance Enablement for Existing Integrations

-If you are an existing Lean client today consuming Lean's legacy Payments API solution, this guide explains the steps you need to take to migrate to your integration to Open Finance.
+If you are an existing Lean client today consuming Lean's legacy Payments API solution, this guide explains the steps you need to take to enable your integration with Open Finance based payments.

 Whats changing